shootismoke/mobile-app/README.md

 ## :microscope: Tests

 The codebase unfortunately isn't much covered by tests.
-Check out the `*.spec.js` files in the project for tests.
-If you're interested to help out, have a look at [#19](https://github.com/amaurymartiny/shoot-i-smoke/issues/19).
+Check out the `*.spec.ts` files in the project for tests.
+If you're interested to help out, have a look at [issue #19](https://github.com/amaurymartiny/shoot-i-smoke/issues/19).

 ## :newspaper: License